Proposed expungements of the impeachments of Donald Trump: History

-"They should, because it was a hoax.
+They should, because it was a hoax.
 That's a very good question.
 Should they expunge the impeachment in the House?
 They should because it was a hoax.
-It was a total political hoax."
+It was a total political hoax.

 In 2022, Republican Congressman Markwayne Mullin introduced resolutions to remove Trump's impeachments from the Congressional Record.
 This received support from House Republican Conference Chair Elise Stefanik.
 At the time, the House had a Democratic Party majority and the resolution was not passed.

 On January 12, 2023, Kevin McCarthy, by then recently elected to serve as speaker of the House, voiced openness to the concept, remarking, "I would understand why members would want to bring that forward.
 I understand why individuals want to do it, and we'd look at it."

 On June 22, 2023, Republican Congresswomen Elise Stefanik, chair of the Republican House Conference, and Marjorie Taylor Greene introduced a pair of resolutions to expunge Trump's impeachments which were then sent to the House Judiciary Committee.
 The next day, Speaker McCarthy lent his support to the resolutions.

 The proposed resolutions (one for each impeachment) instructed that the intended effect of expungement would be to make things, "as if such Articles had never passed the full House of Representatives".
 The resolution authored by Greene would resolve to expunge the 2019 impeachment on the grounds that Trump had been "wrongfully accused of misconduct."
 The resolution authored by Stefanik would resolve to expunge the 2021 impeachment on the grounds that those who advanced the impeachment had failed to prove Trump had committed high crimes and misdemeanors.

 In July 2023, Democratic House Minority Leader Hakeem Jeffries, condemned the effort, remarking, "The extreme MAGA Republicans are more concerned with settling scores on behalf of the former twice impeached, President of the United States of America, the insurrectionist in chief, Donald Trump, instead of solving problems for the American people."
 House Speaker Emerita Nancy Pelosi, also a Democrat, characterized the effort as "pathetic".

 In late July 2023, Politico published a report that unnamed sources had claimed that McCarthy had promised Trump that the House would vote to expunge Trump's impeachments prior to the House's August 2023 recess.
 The report said that this promise had been made by McCarthy as an effort to make peace with Trump, coming after McCarthy upset Trump with public comments in July 2023 on Trump's general election prospects as a 2024 presidential nominee.
 McCarthy publicly denied that such a promise had been made.
-Multiple weeks after the October 2023 removal of Kevin McCarthy as Speaker of the House, McCarthy called Trump to ask why he didn't support him when he was facing removal.
-Trump responded with a retort asking why McCarthy had not expunge his impeachments and endorse his 2024 presidential campaign.
+Multiple weeks after the October 2023 removal of Kevin McCarthy as Speaker of the House, McCarthy called Trump to ask why he did not support him when he was facing removal.
+Trump responded with a retort asking why McCarthy had not expunged his impeachments and endorsed his 2024 presidential campaign.
 The 118th Congress concluded without any confessional action being taken on the two resolutions beyond their initial referral to committee.